Easy Pineapple Stuffing Recipe Moms Treasure Chest

 The name pineapple stuffing doesn’t really describe this pineapple casserole properly.
 I guess it first got the name pineapple STUFFING because the main ingredient is bread.
 This dish is so delicious, and fabulous, it’s almost like a dessert.
 I don’t really even like calling it a stuffing because the word stuffing just doesn’t do it justice.

 When making this recipe, your best bet is to make and bake it in an oven-to-table type baking dish; if you have a Corning Ware dish with a lid, like the one shown below, that would be ideal.
 Click on the image to see the current price for this baking dish.

 You can buy a case of cans of crushed pineapple, great for this recipe and many others on Amazon:

 - 1 large can Crushed Pineapple, drained

-- Pour mixture into a greased baking dish.
+Pour the mixture into a greased baking dish.

 - The Dole Plantation originally operated as a fruit stand beginning in 1950.
 Dole Pineapple Plantation opened to the public as Hawaii’s “Pineapple Experience” in 1989.

 - Today, Dole Plantation is one of Oahu’s most popular visitor attractions and welcomes more than one million visitors a year.